-- the control of the operational processes of network and central structures, with verifications, also through on-site interventions, on the functionality of line controls in place, of the respect of internal and external regulations, of the reliability of operational structures and delegation mechanisms, of correctness of available information in the various activities and of their adequate use with free and independent access to functions, data and documentation and application of adequate tools and methodologies; - the surveillance, via distance monitoring integrated by on-site visits, of the credit origination and management process, verifying its adequacy with respect to the risk control system and the functioning of measurement mechanisms in place; - the surveillance over the process for the measurement, management and control of the Group's exposure to market, counterparty, operational and credit risks, periodically reviewing the internal validation of the models and the ICAAP process developed for Basel 2 and the Prudential Supervisory regulations; - the verification of the control processes carried out by compliance risk management functions, in particular of provisions of law concerning embargoes, money laundering, investment services, conflicts of interest, transactions with related parties, transparency, and the administrative liability of entities pursuant to Legislative Decree 231/01; - the valuation of adequacy and effectiveness of information technology system development and management processes, to ensure their reliability, security and functionality; - the surveillance of the processes related to financial operations and the adequacy of related risks control systems; - the verification of the operations performed by foreign branches, with interventions by internal auditors both local and from the Head Office; - the timely performance of the activities requested by Supervisory Authorities in specific areas such as management compensation and incentive systems, the Parent Company's management and coordination powers over asset management companies and obligations under new authorisations.
+- control of the processes of the network and central structures, including through onsite intervention; - the surveillance, via distance monitoring integrated by on-site visits, of the credit origination and management process, verifying its adequacy with respect to the risk control system and the functioning of measurement mechanisms in place; - the surveillance over the process for the measurement, management and control of the Group's exposure to market, counterparty, operational and credit risks.
+Particular attention was dedicated to the adequacy of the processes and criteria for

+- estimating internal capital in accordance with Basel 2 and Prudential Supervision regulations; - the verification of the control processes carried out by compliance risk governance functions, in particular of provisions of law concerning embargoes, money laundering, investment services, conflicts of interest, transactions with related parties, transparency, and the administrative liability of entities pursuant to Legislative Decree 231/01; - the valuation of adequacy and effectiveness of information technology system development and management processes, to ensure their reliability, security and functionality; - the surveillance of the processes related to financial operations and the adequacy of related risks control systems; - the verification of the operations performed by foreign branches, with interventions by internal auditors both local and from the Head Office; - the timely performance of the activities requested by Supervisory Authorities in specific areas such as management remuneration and incentive systems, the Parent Company's management and coordination powers over asset management companies and obligations under new authorisations.

-During the year the Internal Auditing Department also ensured the supervision of all the main development projects paying particular attention to control mechanisms in the new Bank's models and processes and, in general, to the efficiency and the effectiveness of the control system established within the Group.
+During the year the Internal Auditing Department also ensured the supervision of all the main development projects, primarily arising from the 2011-2013 Business Plan, paying particular attention to control mechanisms in the new Bank's models and processes and, in general, to the efficiency and the effectiveness of the control system established within the Group.

-Indirect surveillance was conducted via direction and functional coordination of the Auditing structures in subsidiaries, for the purpose of ensuring control consistency and adequate attention to the different types of risks, also verifying the effectiveness and efficiency levels under both the structural and operational profile.
+Indirect audit was conducted via the steering and practical coordination of subsidiary Auditing departments, to guarantee control consistency and adequate attention to the different types of risks, also verifying the effectiveness and efficiency levels under both structural and operational profiles.
 Direct reviews and verification interventions were also conducted.